HUMSI — Human Security Initiative

 Martha Ruíz, a Salvadoran woman detained by ICE, suffered a stroke while in custody.
 She requested medical assistance for weeks but was not helped until she collapsed and required hospitalization.
 After six months of separation, she was reunited with her family.
 Her daughters allege ICE failed to provide adequate medical care.

-9-year-old detained at ICE facility released to attend spelling bee
+9-year-old asylum-seeker released from ICE detention to attend state spelling bee

 Mar 25, 2026Las Cruces, NMColombia

-Deiver Henao Jimenez, a 9-year-old asylum-seeker from Colombia, was detained at the Dilley Immigration Processing Center in South Texas with his parents starting in early March after a routine immigration check-in.
-After pleading during a video call with children's entertainer Ms. Rachel to be released so he could attend his state spelling bee, ICE freed the family on humanitarian parole in late March.
+Deiver Henao Jimenez, a 9-year-old asylum-seeker from Colombia, was detained at the Dilley Immigration Processing Center in South Texas with his parents beginning in early March after a routine immigration check-in.
+Community activists launched advocacy efforts calling for his release so he could return to school and compete in his state spelling bee.
+After pleading during a video call with children's entertainer Ms. Rachel, ICE released the family on humanitarian parole in late March, allowing Deiver to attend the competition.

 Colombian Uber driver detained despite pending asylum in Florida